jinlow/forust/README.md

       algorithm.
 Defaults to 0.
  - `missing` ***(float, optional)***: Value to consider missing, when training and predicting with the booster.
 Defaults to `np.nan`.
  - `create_missing_branch` ***(bool, optional)***: An experimental parameter, that if `True`, will create a separate branch for missing, creating a ternary tree, the missing node will be given the same weight value as the parent node.
 If this parameter is `False`, missing will be sent down either the left or right branch, creating a binary tree.
 Defaults to `False`.
- - `sample_method` ***(str | None, optional)***: Optional string value to use to determine the method to use to sample the data while traning.
+ - `sample_method` ***(str | None, optional)***: Optional string value to use to determine the method to use to sample the data while training.
 If this is None, no sample method will be used.
 If the `subsample` parameter is less than 1 and no sample_method is provided this `sample_method` will be automatically set to "random".
 Valid options are "goss" and "random".
 Defaults to `None`.
+ - `evaluation_metric` ***(str | None, optional)***: Optional string value used to define an evaluation metric that will be calculated at each iteration if a `evaluation_dataset` is provided at fit time.
+The metric can be one of "AUC", "LogLoss", "RootMeanSquaredLogError", or "RootMeanSquaredError".
+If no `evaluation_metric` is passed, but an `evaluation_dataset` is passed, then "LogLoss", will be used with the "LogLoss" objective function, and "RootMeanSquaredLogError" will be used with "SquaredLoss".
+ - `early_stopping_rounds` ***(int | None, optional)***: If this is specified, and an `evaluation_dataset` is passed during fit, then an improvement in the `evaluation_metric` must be seen after at least this many iterations of training, otherwise training will be cut short.

 ### Training and Predicting